Find the best streaming service for you with as we compare new TV shows, binge-worthy series, and Original movies.

 Amazon Prime Video: Best benefits for the family

-What we like
+What we like about Prime Video

 We’re pretty sure you like getting the most out of your money, especially if it benefits you and your family.

-- On-demand content, including originals
+- On-demand content, including Originals, on Prime Video

-- Rent or buy movies
+- Rent or buy movies and TV shows

 - Prime shipping

 Prime Video has popular movies such as The Wolf of Wall Street, The Hunger Games, Legally Blonde, and the James Bond movies, just to name a few.
 Your little ones will also enjoy the kids section with TV shows Kung Fu Panda, Clifford the Big Red Dog, and Hotel Transylvania.